 - Attendance and punctuality are important.
 Students should attend school every day and be punctual to school and all classes.
 Explanation is required for all absences and lateness.
 Truancy is regarded seriously and dealt with by disciplinary consequences or referred to official agencies.
-Serious truancy may lead to legal action. - NO students may leave the College campus during the school day, without special permission from the Student Centre.
+Serious truancy may lead to legal action. - NO student may leave the College campus during the school day, without being signed out from the Student Centre.
 Wherever possible, appointments should be made outside of school hours.